 As I have already noted about four months ago, Chopard intends to revitalize its old Imperiale model range.
 To make the product even more appealing to the general public that doesn’t give much about the beauty of mechanical calibers, they will also introduce the Imperiale Two Tone model, a version powered by a cheaper quartz movement.

 As the rest of the range, the Imperiale Two-Tone features a two-part dial.
 Its center is made of signature chased mother-of-pearl that is made to look like a quilt pattern, and the rim is done in silvered steel.

 Together with applied gilt hour markers, bold Roman numerals, and huge dagger-shaped hour and minute hands (all of those details done in rose gold), the watch leaves a kind of ambiguous impression.

-According to the Swiss company, the watch will be delivered in a choice of two cases 36 and 40 millimeters in diameter.
-Both will be presented on two-tone rose gold and steel bracelets and will feature the same shaped setting crowns adorned with amethyst cabochons.
-The crown, by the way, too, features surprisingly good ergonomics: as tiny as it is, it’s shaped to make it easy to operate: it is easy to pull when pulling is needed, and is easy to turn when you finally have to adjust its readings.
+According to the Swiss company, the watch will arrive in a choice of two cases 36 and 40 millimeters in diameter.
+Both will feature two-tone rose gold and steel bracelets and the same shaped setting crowns adorned with amethyst cabochons.
+The crown, by the way, too, sports surprisingly good ergonomics: as tiny as it is, it’s shaped to make it easy to operate: it is easy to pull when pulling is needed, and is easy to turn when you finally have to adjust its readings.